ZhaozzReal/AFE_quan/README.md

 ***Step2: Infer significantly dysregulated alternative first exons between conditions using DEXSeq model***

 We utilizes DEXSeq, the model for differential exon usage analysis based on standard RNA-seq data, to detect differential usage of alternative first exon.
-This statistical framework could account for biological variability between replicates and is robust to changes in isoform abundance between conditions.

 ```